 The old tried and true method to get TV channels is to use an over the air antenna.
 Most flat screen televisions can be hooked up to an antenna with little to no work.
 All you have to do is plug it in and search for the channels on your television.
 I use a combo of Netflix and an over the air antenna.
 I recommend the Mohu Leaf as it is relatively small, sleek, and cheap.
 There are many great antenna’s that you can purchase for your television, but you need to make sure that you can receive over the air broadcasts at your location.
 Check out AntennaWeb.org to see which channels you will receive at your home with an antenna.
 The main reward for using an antenna is the cost.
 They are relatively cheap, depending on the model you choose, and there are no monthly fees.
 What can be better than no monthly fees?
 Check out Amazon for great reviews on antennas.

 I am currently saving about $60 per month by using my TV antenna along with Netflix and Amazon Prime.
-That is money back into my pocket or directly into my high-interest savings or Betterment investing accounts.
+That is money back into my pocket.
 While I only covered five services today, there are others that might work better for you.
 Check out what is available and see how you can cut your cable bill.
 Remember, no one needs cable service, but we want it pretty badly.
 It is all about choosing (and paying for) your priorities.